 Golf to the Modern Executive

 Golf has long been deemed the sport for business.
-A favorite pastime of the world's elite, today it remains the top-cited hobby among senior executives.
+A favorite pastime of the world’s elite, today it remains a hobby for senior executives.
 In fact, a recent study found that CEOs who regularly play golf are paid 17 percent more on average than those who do not.

 Echoing that sentiment, more than a third of surveyed executives reported that some of their biggest business deals were made on a golf course.